 Note: Vehicle C-ITS stations without access to map data have to consider the unknown road situation where the road layout of the originator and receiver do not have to match.' - C2C-CC does not specify receiver requirements, but as described in the examples above, using map data is highly recommend for the interpretation of the shared data, see clauses 4.4.4, 4.4.6 and 4.4.8 for examples.
-By adding this statement,
+By adding this statement, C2C-CC also emphasizes that it is open make use of map data in their current and future use cases for event detection and alike.

-8 The working group assumes that a non-driveable hard shoulder lane is of type 'RestrictedForbidden' in ADASIS, but the ADASISI specification (see [RD-16]) did not contain a specific description for this today.
+&lt;sup>8 The working group assumes that a non-driveable hard shoulder lane is of type 'RestrictedForbidden' in ADASIS, but the ADASISI specification (see [RD-16]) did not contain a specific description for this today.